eonk/CrimeSciData/docs/02-causality.md

 lapply(banbox, class)
 ```

-As you can see many variables are classed as labelled.
+As you can see many variables are classed as 'labelled'.
 This is common with survey data.
 Many of the questions in social surveys measure the answers as categorical variables (e.g., these are nominal or ordinal level measures).
 In fact, with this dataset there are many variables that are encoded as numeric that really aren't.
 Welcome to real world data, where things can be a bit messy and need tidying!

 See for example the variable black: